Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Washington has two wins against the spread, and is 3-3 overall, at home this year.

-- The Cowboys are unbeaten ATS (1-0) as 4-point favorites or more on the road.
+- The Cowboys are unbeaten ATS (2-0) as 3.5-point favorites or more away from home.

-- In six road games this season, Dallas has hit the over twice.
+- Dallas has hit the over twice in six road games this year.

 Powered by Data Skrive.